TechnoBlogger14o3/dharmic-treasures/README.md

 4. **Search**: Use the search bar to find specific verses or chapters
 5. **Customize**:

-   - Change background theme using the background selector
+   - Change background theme using the background selector (top-right corner)
-   - Adjust font size for comfortable reading
+   - Adjust font size for comfortable reading (bottom-right when viewing verses)
 6. **Use the Chatbot** (Bhagavad Gita only):

    - Click the chat button (bottom-right corner)